Spring 2026 Classes

 A study of the prominent designers and trends in fashion history from the late 19th century to today.
 Students will research ways that important American and international designers of the last 150 years have influenced and inspired the current fashion industry.

-Emily Melville Thursday 4-5pm
+Emily Melville Mondays 2-4pm and Thursday 1-2pm